Gorilla-Lab-SCUT/AnalyticMesh/README.md

 ## Backend

 Backend gives a python binding of analytic marching.
 You can write simple python codes in your own project after compiling the backend.
-> Our implementation supports pytorch, and possibly also other deep learning frameworks (e.g. tensorflow), but we do not test other frameworks yet.
+> Our implementation supports pytorch, and possibly also other deep learning frameworks (e.g. tensorflow), because we use an Open Neural Network Exchange (ONNX) format to store model as file, but we haven't tested any other frameworks yet.
+If you are interested in other frameworks, welcome to make contribution.

 Requirements:
 - [python](https://www.python.org/)